-Sports betting in the USA is moving forward.
+Sports betting in the USA.
 It’s a rare day that passes without a new state announcing plans on it plans to deal with the future regulated sports betting market.
 Most operators in our industry agree that it’s simply a matter of when.

 Of course, we also know that US sports betting is already happening, and it’s a $150B illegal market.
 The Supreme Court simply has an opportunity to right the ship towards a sensible, regulated and responsible market.

-Since June, when the Supreme Court decided to hear New Jersey’s appeal to overturn PASPA, we’ve spoken to dozens of US casino operators.
-The common thread to nearly every conversation that we’ve had is the question: “How do I get a head start on sports betting?”
+Since June, when the Supreme Court decided to hear New Jersey’s appeal, we’ve spoken to dozens of US casino operators.
+The common thread to nearly every conversation is a question: “How do I get a head start on sports betting?”

-Casino and track operators, of course, have countless options on how to address the potential opportunity.
-However, standing still is not an option, in our opinion, if you’re serious about sports betting as a long-term line of business for your property or group, it’s time to move.
+Casino and track operators, of course, have countless options on how to address the opportunity.
+However, standing still is not an option.
+In our opinion, if you’re serious about sports betting as a long-term line of business for your property or group, it’s time to move.

 As operators look ahead and plan for 2018, we speak from experience about how casinos can cost-effectively approach sports betting.